cometbft/knowledge-base/p2p/reactors/switch-peer.md

 # Reactors: `Switch` and `Peer` APIs

-This document derives from discussions on CometBFT's [PR 851][pr-851].
+This document derives from discussions on [CometBFT's PR #851][pr-851].

-The PR documents the API that the p2p layer offers to the protocol layer, namely to reactors.
+PR #851 documents the API that the p2p layer offers to the protocol layer, namely to reactors.
 This API is split into two interfaces: the methods provided the `Switch` instance and the methods provided by multiple `Peer` instances, one per